 Unfortunately, we don’t live in a perfect world.
 Sometimes a rim gets bent and throws the entire vehicle out of whack.
 Many customers ask us questions about bent rims and how to deal with them, so we decided to put together this list of FAQs.

 The short answer is a heavy impact on the wheel.
-Even though rims are made of aluminum alloy, chrome, or steel, they’re still vulnerable to impacts caused by potholes, curbs, speed bumps, and other road hazards.
+Even though rims are made of aluminum alloy (like these), chrome, or steel, they’re still vulnerable to impacts caused by potholes, curbs, speed bumps, and other road hazards.

 If not caught in time, a bent rim can cause the tire to leak air, which leads to decreased fuel economy and poor handling.
 It may even result in a flat tire or blowout, which can be pretty dangerous, especially at highway speeds.
 Bent rims can also cause wheels to wobble at speed, making your vehicle unstable, and they can interfere with steering too.

 For all these reasons, it’s wise to take care of a bent rim as soon as you notice it.

 3. What Are The Symptoms Of A Bent Rim?